These sourdough tortillas use a long fermentation process, which is better for your health and lends some amazing flavor!

 Storing:

 Store in an airtight container at room temperature for up to 3 days.
-You can also freeze these in a ziplock bag for longer storage.
+You can use a plastic bag or a glass storage container.

 Serving: